hanleyweng/blog/knol/2015/s2/riding_live/_posts/2015-10-24-Riding-Live.md

 [![Debug Screensot 7](media/select_debug_screenshots/7.png)](media/select_debug_screenshots/7.png)

 The graphical representations were designed so that they were visually coherent at both slow and rapid speeds.
 By default, with no one riding, the visuals would take 40 minutes to loop.
-At average cycling speed it becomes a four minute loop.
+At average cycling speed, it becomes a four minute loop.

 ## Files